Ashwellthorpe railway station

 Ashwellthorpe was a railway station that existed in the village of Ashwellthorpe, Norfolk, on a cutoff line between Forncett and Wymondham.
 This entry covers the history of the line and the station.

-The station and line was opened in 1881 with the passenger service being withdrawn in 1939 and the line closing in 1951.
-However a siding remained at the Wymondham end until 1976.
+The station and line were opened in 1881, with passenger services withdrawn in 1939 and the line closing in 1951.
+However, a siding remained at the Wymondham end until 1976.

 Description

 Ashwellthorpe station was located 2 mi 76 chain from Forncett station and consisted of two platforms with the main station building which incorporated a two-storey stationmaster's house being located on the down side.
 This was equipped with a booking office, toilets and a waiting room.
 A simple shelter was provided on the up platform and the signal box was located to the north of that.
 Two brick built cottages were also provided and located on the station approach road.

 A single siding goods yard was provided.